videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/manage-participants.md

 Local participant is used to consume your video & audio streams. it contains information about local participant such as displayName, id, quality and streams Map.

-You can acces localParticipant from the [meeting object](/flutter/guide/video-and-audio-calling-api-sdk/features/start-join-meeting#2-initialization).
+You can access localParticipant from the [meeting object](/flutter/guide/video-and-audio-calling-api-sdk/features/start-join-meeting#2-initialization).

 ### Participant object properties